bradleyeckert/LiteForth/doc/utilities.md

 When in raw mode, mouse and resize events are enabled, so they will send escape sequences.
 Linux key and mouse events are translated to Windows format.

+Text in LiteForth source blocks assumes UTF-8 and double-width CJK, as do most terminals.

+For Linux, most distros use a modern terminal like GNOME Terminal or Konsole (KDE) that default to system settings, which are usually UTF-8 and double-width CJK.

+For the Windows command prompt, `chcp 65001` enables UTF-8. the Windows terminal displays double-wide CJK automatically.